Deepansh777/Traffic-Citations-Wichita-2015-2020-using-Python/README.md

 # Traffic-Citations-Wichita-2015-2020

 For this project, the data was taken from [ICT OpenData Portal](https://ict-opendata-cityofwichita.hub.arcgis.com/search?q=citations).
 The traffic citation data used in this analysis includes all records for 2015-2020.
-Data Exploration was performed on the dataset to understand the patterns.
+Python based Exploratory Data Analysis was performed on the dataset to understand the trend.

 ## Conclusion